mui/mui-x/docs/data/date-pickers/adapters/adapters.md

 ### Hijri

-You can use the `AdapterMomentHijri` adapter which is based on [`moment-hijri`](https://www.npmjs.com/package/moment-hijri):
+You can use the `AdapterMomentHijri` adapter which is based on [moment-hijri](https://www.npmjs.com/package/moment-hijri):

 {{"demo": "AdapterHijri.js"}}

 ### Unsupported libraries

-If you need to use a date library that is not supported yet, please [open an issue](https://github.com/mui/mui-x/issues/new/choose) in the MUI X issue.
+If you need to use a date library that is not supported yet, please [open an issue](https://github.com/mui/mui-x/issues/new/choose) on the MUI X repository.